ngocuong0105/dendron-wiki/vault/daily.journal.2025.04.18.md

 - 5x more expensive than non-reasoning models.
 - This tradeoff is tunable.
 The longer you let the model reason, the more capable it is.
 - **Important** The reasoning models do NOT improve the capabilities for subjective tasks.
 OpenAI even observed that people tend to prefer the text of gpt-4o vs o1.
 The improved capabilities are just for when there are verifiably correct answers.

+# Hot Pot and Poke

+Newfounland viewing 536 flats, 97% occupancy, hey tea and zara.

+Hot Pot was disappointing.
+Poke was ok-ish - at least the salmon was good, chicken not great.

+Drank and had fun.
+Luckily not too drank.